Danny-sc/Tutorial_2/index.md

 - first and second order specifications for $\beta$ and $u(x)$.
 Note that  by default `emulator_from_data` assumes that $\text{Var}[\beta]=0$: the regression surface is known and coefficients are fixed.
 This explains why Beta Variance and Mixed Covariance (which shows the covariance of $\beta$ and $u(x)$) are both zero.
 One can set beta.var=TRUE in order to consider the beta parameters as random variables. </div></div></div>

 We can plot the emulators to see how they represent the output space: the `emulator_plot` function does this for emulator expectation, variance, standard deviation, and implausibility (more on which later).
+Note that all functions in the emulatorr package that produce plots have a colorblind-friendly option: it is sufficient to specify `cb=TRUE`.

 ```r